analogueorm/factory/readme.md

     {
         $user = analogue_factory(App\User::class)->make();

-        // Use enity in tests...
+        // Use entity in tests...
     }

 If you would like to override some of the default values of your entities, you may pass an array of values to the `make` method.
 Only the specified values will be replaced while the rest of the values remain set to their default values as specified by the factory: